xotrikspl/start_minecraft_server/README.md

         --dl    <- logs deleted every 3 days
         --db    <- backup deleted every 7 days
         --c     <- checking if the server is on

+    TEST VERSION:
+        --tb    <- moving the last three backups to another server --rt    <- transfer any files